Skip to main content

 • Other targets are yet to be added:

-(To exclude a target, all you need to do is select the target(s) using the checkbox on the left and hit the red Exclude button at the top).
+• To exclude a target, check the box on the left and hit the red Exclude button:

-If we have detected targets that appear to be hosted on a cloud provider such as GCP, AWS or Azure, we'll also flag this on the Discovery tab to allow you to integrate with the cloud platform by clicking the 'Add Integration' button, if you'd like:
+If we have detected targets that appear to be hosted on a cloud provider such as Google Cloud, AWS or Azure, we'll also flag this on the Discovery page to allow you to integrate with the cloud platform by clicking the 'Add Integration' button, if you'd like:

-Add the name of the target and some details in the box (the more details the better as this will help our team improve the results over time) > hit Submit or Submit and add target:
+Add the name of the missing target and some details in the box (the more details the better, as this will help our team improve the results over time) > hit Submit or Submit and add target:

-If you hit Submit and add target, your comment will be submitted and you have the option to add the missing subdomain:
+If you hit Submit and add target, your comment will be submitted, and you have the option to add the missing subdomain from this modal:

 Where do I manage the emails?